shashidharjavaji/RC_BENCH/README.md

 Repository for RC_BENCH project
 ## Annotator Guidelines

-Your task is to identify all statements in the text that meet the following criteria for a claim:
+Claim Identification Criteria
+Required Elements
-        1. Makes a specific, testable assertion about results, methods, or contributions
-        2. Represents a novel finding, improvement, or advancement
-        3. Presents a clear position or conclusion.
+Makes a specific, testable assertion about results, methods, or contributions Represents a novel finding, improvement, or advancement Presents a clear position or conclusion

+Important Notes
-        1. Include both major and minor claims
+Include both major and minor claims
-        2. Don't miss any claims
+Ensure comprehensive capture of all claims
-        3. Present each claim as a separate item
+Present each claim separately

-For the given claim, identify relevant evidence that:
+Evidence Identification
+Requirements
-        1. Directly supports or contradicts the claim's specific assertion
-        2. Is presented with experimental results, data, or concrete examples
-        3. Can be traced to specific methods, results, or discussion sections
-        4. Is not from the abstract or introduction
+Evidence must directly support or contradict the claim's specific assertion Must include experimental results, data, or concrete examples Should be traceable to specific methods, results, or discussion sections Cannot be sourced from abstract or introduction

-Conclusion Analysis:
+Conclusion Analysis

-        1 Evaluate if conclusions are justified by the evidence
+Evaluate whether conclusions drawn are adequately justified by the presented evidence Annotation Format jsonCopy{

-Format for the annotation:

-        {
-            Claim_id :
-            Claim text :
-            Evidence_text :
-            Justification Conclusion:
+    "Claim_id": "",
+    "Claim_text": "",
+    "Evidence_text": "",
+    "Justification_Conclusion": ""
 }